ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 interruption by the timer interrupt which copies samples recorded by pmc's NMI interrupts.

-An object is said to be "live" if the object's fields are valid and the object itself has not been freed.
-One can use a lock to guarantee that entries in a system global or process global structure has not been while a thread is referencing a table entry.
-One example in 11.x vs 12.x is how liveness is guaranteed for connection state within the per protocol hash table.
+One can use a lock to guarantee that entries in a system global or process global structure has not been freed while a thread is referencing a table entry.
+One example in 11.x vs 12.x is how existence is guaranteed for connection state within the per protocol hash table.
 On 11.x a thread is guaranteed that any connection found in the table is a valid connection by requiring that all table readers do a shared (for read) acquisition of a per-table reader/writer lock.
 This